-Mostly nectarivorous, Akohekohe forage almost exclusively on ohia-lehua blossoms in the forest canopy.
+Mostly nectarivorous, ʻĀkohekohe forage almost exclusively on ʻōhiʻa lehua blossoms in the forest canopy.
 Occasionally they can be seen picking insects and other arthropods from branches.
-When ohia blossoms are scarce, Akohekohe are sometimes seen visiting the flowers and fruits of other native plants.
-The most common call is an upslurred two-note whistle similar to a "wolf whistle".
+They also sometimes visit the flowers and fruits of other native plants.
+The most common call is an upslurred two-note whistle.
 Other calls are similar in tone and quality but are highly variable in style.
 These include the low, guttural, "peter-peter gluk gluk" and "AH-kohay-kohay" from which the bird probably gets its Hawaiian name.

 Past & Present

 ʻĀkohekohe were once found on much of Maui and Moloka'i but are now restricted to an area of about 50 square kilometers on Haleakalā volcano.
 Residing above 5,000 ft in elevation, about 3700 individuals are estimated to remain.